 Castle Jezeří, Horní Jiřetín, CZECH REPUBLIC

 Formerly a seat of the Lobkowicz family, Castle Jezeří was an important cultural and social centre in the 18th and 19th centuries.
-Many acclaimed figures were hosted there and it was the scene of the first private performance of Ludwig van Beethoven’s third symphony in 1804.
+Many acclaimed figures were hosted there and it was the scene of the first private performance of Ludwig van Beethoven’s 3rd Symphony in 1804.
 In more recent times, the castle suffered the effects of total neglect leading to the advanced decay it faces today.

-The castle serves as one of the few surviving mementos of the many historic structures and natural landscape which were lost to the mining activity.
-The most nearby historical city centre, for example, was completely erased and the castle itself had almost suffered a similar fate.
+The castle serves as one of the few surviving mementos of the natural landscape and many historic structures which were lost to the mining activity.
+The closest historical city centre to the castle, for example, was completely erased and the castle itself had almost suffered a similar fate.